borosuk/start-application-as-username/README.md

 There are times when you need to run an application under another username, or even another domain/username, this should provide a more convenient way of doing it than using the CMD `runas` and typing your password each time.

-Edit the `sample.env` with your details and rename to `.env` before using.
+Edit the `settings.json` before using (right-click running the script should trigger adding username/password too if they are the default ones).

 Currently available:
 - USERNAME - *your username including domain if needed*
 - PASSWORD - *your password*
 - APP - *your app, in my case is SSMS, so left that as example*